Ebor Falls Facts

 Ebor Falls Physical Description

-Secondly, the beauty of Ebor Falls isn’t its the only appeal it can boast.
+Impressively, the beauty of Ebor Falls isn’t its the only appeal it can boast.
 One must also consider the fact that this gorgeous cascade also formed at a respectable altitude.
-That’s because it formed at an altitude measuring roughly 4,232 ft (1,290 m) above sea level.
-Furthermore, the second tier plunges into a steep gorge.
-This gorge itself remains almost completely filled with a dense forest.
+In fact, the feature formed at an altitude measuring roughly 4,232 ft (1,290 m) above sea level.

 Ebor Falls Location and Underlying Geology

-Not at all surprisingly, the visually stunning Ebor Falls formed in a region itself already well known for its geological splendor.
-That’s because the marvelous flow of water formed near the village of Ebor.
-This community lies in the New England region of New South Wales, on the continent of Australia.
-Furthermore, it sits on the Waterfall Way, along with many other sites.
+Not at all surprisingly, the visually stunning Ebor Falls formed in a region of our world itself already well known for its abundance of geological splendor.
+Somewhat more precisely, the visually captivating flow of water formed near the village of Ebor.

-In addition, the breathtaking formation represents a highly unique geological formation.
-That holds true due to the fact that it formed at a point where ancient lava flows joined.
 This, therefore, serves as the source of the presence of basalt, which predominantly underlies the entire area.
-This even formed numerous vertical basalt columns below the lower tier.
+That presence accounts for yet another local treasure.
+Its origins even formed numerous vertical basalt columns below the lower tier.

-Additionally, the basalt itself remains an equally impressive formation.
-That’s because, while it averages a depth of roughly 164 ft (50 m), in some places it measures an astonishing 94 ft (300 m) in depth.
-It also formed from a specific type of lava, known as mafic lava.
-Being rich in magnesium and iron, it makes for a striking background as the water plunges over Ebor Falls.
+Ebor Falls further boasts one more surprise for the amazed visitor.
+It also formed from a specific, and uncommon, type of lava, known as mafic lava.
+Being rich in magnesium and iron, it makes for a striking background as the water plunges over the waterfall.

 Check out our other articles on Wonderful Wild Cats of the World, Pesquet’s Parrot, Coudersport Ice Mine, Jade Vine, Sunset Moth, Mongolian Wild Horse, Atlantic Trumpetfish